Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 From the perspective of translexemic theory, effective pragmatic instruction requires learners to be exposed not merely to isolated speech-act formulas but to authentic translexes that native speakers actually employ in naturally occurring discourse.
 Formulaic expressions used in authentic interaction are often shaped by contextual variables such as social distance, institutional setting, interpersonal relationships, power dynamics, politeness expectations, discourse genre, and cultural norms.
 Consequently, pragmatic competence involves learning procedurally how communicative acts are conventionally realized within specific sociocultural contexts rather than simply learning their literal semantic content.

 For example, learners may fully understand the semantic meaning of direct disagreement while still struggling to produce pragmatically softened disagreement patterns that are commonly preferred in target-language interaction.
 A learner might produce a grammatically accurate but pragmatically abrupt expression such as “You are wrong,” whereas native speakers may more naturally employ mitigated translexes such as “I’m not sure I completely agree,” “I see your point, but…,” or “That’s an interesting perspective, although…”.
-The communicative challenge in such situations lies not primarily in grammatical accuracy but in selecting pragmatically and culturally unmarked formulaic realizations appropriate to the interactional context.
+The communicative challenge in such situations lies not primarily in grammatical accuracy but in selecting pragmatically and culturally appropriate formulaic realizations appropriate to the interactional context.

 Teaching translexes may therefore help learners acquire important dimensions of communicative competence that are frequently underrepresented in traditional instructional materials.
 One important area involves conversational mitigation, through which speakers soften potentially face-threatening acts such as disagreement, criticism, correction, refusal, or complaint.
-Exposure
+Exposure to pragmatically appropriate mitigation patterns may help learners navigate interpersonal interaction more diplomatically and reduce the risk of sociopragmatic failure.

 Similarly, translexemic instruction may facilitate the acquisition of politeness routines that regulate socially appropriate interaction across diverse communicative contexts.
 Greetings, expressions of gratitude, apologies, requests, invitations, condolences, and leave-taking routines often rely heavily on culturally preferred formulaic realizations that cannot always be predicted through direct translation.
 Learners who internalize such translexes may therefore become more capable of participating naturally in target-language interactional practices.